CharanK-glitch/RV32I/README.md

-# RV32I Core and SoC Integration
+# III RV32I Core and SoC Integration

 ## 1. Overview
 This document provides guidelines for integrating peripherals with the **RV32I** core in a custom **SoC**, taking inspiration from the **Sapphire SoC** of the RISC-V open platform.